 Purpose of Interim Performance Test Report:

 Interim Performance Test Report provides a detailed result analysis of the individual performance test.
-It is a lite (small) test report which comprises of the test goal, expected results, actual results, observations and identified defect list.
+It is a lite (small) test report which comprises the test goal, expected results, actual results, observations and identified defect list.
 This test report helps to take a decision about whether an application is perfect from a performance point of view or needs performance tuning.
-The report may include client-side stats, server-side stats, network report, AWR report, heap dump analysis, thread dump analysis, GC analysis report etc.
+The report may include client-side stats, server-side stats, network reports, AWR reports, heap dump analysis, thread dump analysis, GC analysis reports etc.

 When to prepare?